anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

-* Domain Registrar including LRA or RA functionality: in BRSKI-AE, the domain registrar has mostly the same functionality as in BRSKI, namely to act as the gatekeeper of the domain for onboarding new devices and facilitating the communication of pledges with their MASA and the domain PKI.
+* Domain Registrar including LRA or RA functionality: in BRSKI-AE, the domain registrar has mostly the same functionality as in BRSKI, namely to act as the gatekeeper of the domain for onboarding new devices and to facilitate the communication of pledges with their MASA and the domain PKI.
   Yet there are some generalizations and specific requirements:

   1. The registrar MUST support at least one certificate enrollment protocol